-The scope of the compliance review was limited to reviewing the CSA's examinations, appointments, EEO program, mandated training, and policy and processes2.
-The primary objective of the review was to determine if the CSA's personnel practices, policies, and procedures complied with state civil service laws and Board regulations, and to recommend corrective action where deficiencies were identified.
+The scope of the compliance review was limited to reviewing the CSA's examinations, appointments, EEO program, mandated training, and policy and processes.
+The primary objective of the review was to determine if the CSA's personnel practices, policies, and procedures complied with state civil service laws and Board regulations, Bargaining Unit Agreements, CalHR policies and guidelines, CalHR Delegation Agreements, and to recommend corrective action where deficiencies were identified.

-A cross-section of the CSA's examinations were selected for review to ensure that samples of various examination types, classifications, and levels were reviewed.
+A cross-section of the CSA's examinations was selected for review to ensure that samples of various examination types, classifications, and levels were reviewed.
 The CRU examined the documentation that the CSA provided, which included examination plans, examination bulletins, job analyses, and scoring results.
 The CSA did not conduct any permanent withhold actions during the compliance review period.

-A cross-section of the CSA's appointments were selected for review to ensure that samples of various appointment types, classifications, and levels were reviewed.
-The CRU examined the documentation that the CSA provided, which included Notice of Personnel Action (NOPA) forms, Request for Personnel Actions, vacancy postings, certification lists, transfer movement worksheets, employment history records, correspondence, and probation reports.
+A cross-section of the CSA's appointments was selected for review to ensure that samples of various appointment types, classifications, and levels were reviewed.
+The CRU examined the documentation that the CSA provided, which included Notice of Personnel Action forms, Request for Personnel Actions, vacancy postings, certification lists, transfer movement worksheets, employment history records, correspondence, and probation reports.
+The CSA did not conduct any unlawful appointment investigations, nor make any additional appointments, during the compliance review period.
 Due to the language of Senate Bill 37, signed May 7, 1993, the CRU did not review the CSA's determinations relative to employees' compensation and pay.

-2 Timeframes of the compliance review varied depending on the area of review.
+&lt;sup>2 Timeframes of the compliance review varied depending on the area of review.
 Please refer to each section for specific compliance review timeframes.